floriangoetting/json-tag/README.md

 For a detailed guide please check the [Blogpost about JSON Tag & JSON Client](https://www.floriangoetting.de/en/json-tag-json-client-a-flexible-first-party-tracking-solution-for-ssgtm/?utm_source=github&utm_medium=social&utm_campaign=ssgtm-json-tag-json-client-first-party-tracking&utm_content=json-tag-repo).

 ## How to install this Template
-1. Download the template.tpl from this GitHub Repository
-2. Go to the Templates Section in your GTM
+1. Go to the Templates Section in your GTM
-3. In the Tag Templates Section click on "New"
+2. In the Tag Templates Section click on "Search Gallery"
-4. Select "Import" in the three dots menu at the top right
-5. Select the Downloaded template.tpl file and save the Template
+3. Search for "JSON Tag"
+4. Click on "JSON Tag" in the results and on "Add to workspace"
-6. Close the Template Editor and go to the Tags Section
+5. Go to the Tags Section and start using the Tag

-Please keep in mind that until this Template is not part of the Community Template Gallery, you will need to get the latest state again if there is a new version of the template.

 ## Usage and Configuration Options
 After you added this template to your container, you can create a new "JSON Tag".
 Select your JSON Tag Variable in the "Global Settings Configuration Variable" field.
 If you do not have this Variable yet.
 Please check https://github.com/floriangoetting/json-tag-variable on how to install and configure the JSON Tag Variable.